 5 Hand over Fist

-This phrase first appears in a 1736 letter written by Benjamin Cooke, where he describes a man using a rope to go down a well “hand over hand, as the Workmen call it.”
-In a naval context, the phrase is first mentioned in 1769, with William Falconer’s An Universal Dictionary of the Marine, which states that “a sailor is said to go aloft, hand-over-hand, when he ascends into the tops, &c. by a single rope.”
+The earliest known use appears in a 1736 letter by Benjamin Cooke, who described a man descending a well “hand over hand, as the Workmen call it.”
+The phrase entered naval literature in William Falconer’s 1769 An Universal Dictionary of the Marine, which notes that a sailor “goes aloft, hand‑over‑hand, when he ascends into the tops … by a single rope.”

-By at least the 1820s, the phrase had changed into “hand over fist,” as is seen in William Glascock’s 1826 The Naval Sketchbook, which describes the French “coming up with us, ‘hand over fist,’ in three divisions.”
-Around this same time, the phrase’s connotation with speed and money also developed.
-Seba Smith’s 1833 novel The Life and Writings of Major Jack Downing describes people who “clawed the money off of his table, hand over fist.”[6]
+By the 1820s, the expression evolved to “hand over fist.”
+William Glascock’s 1826 The Naval Sketchbook records the French “coming up with us, ‘hand over fist,’ in three divisions.”
+Around the same time, the phrase acquired its modern money‑making connotation, as seen in Seba Smith’s 1833 novel The Life and Writings of Major Jack Downing, where people “clawed the money off of his table, hand over fist.”

 4 Taken Aback

-The word “aback” can be traced to at least the late 17th century, with “I braced my topsails aback” appearing in a 1697 edition of the London Gazette, while “taken aback” appears in a 1755-56 edition of the Philosophical Transactions of the Royal Society of London.
-“If they luff up, they will be taken aback, and run the hazard of being dismasted.”
-The broader use of the phrase filtered into the English language during the 1800s.
-For instance, Charles Dickens says he was “ever so taken aback” in his 1842 American Notes for General Circulation.[7]
+The word dates back to at least the late 17th century; a 1697 edition of the London Gazette records “I braced my topsails aback.”
+The compound “taken aback” appears in a 1755‑56 issue of the Philosophical Transactions of the Royal Society of London, which warns that “If they luff up, they will be taken aback, and run the hazard of being dismasted.”
+The expression entered general usage during the 1800s, with Charles Dickens noting he was “ever so taken aback” in his 1842 travelogue American Notes for General Circulation.

 3 Dutch Courage